bitcrowd/tickety-tick/README.md

 If you just want to try out and debug the extension, go to [about:debugging#addons](//about:debugging#addons).
 Then press "Load Temporary Add-On" and select the built `manifest.json` from the `dist/firefox` extension directory.

+If you want to install the extension permanently, you have two options:

+1. Install a self-signed add-on

+  Get a `tickety_tick-<version>.xpi` file from the [releases](https://github.com/bitcrowd/tickety-tick/releases) or [signing by a maintainer](./MAINTAINERS.md#sign-add-on-for-firefox).
+Then go to [about:addons](//about:addons), click on the small cog icon, select `Install Add-on From File...` and choose your `.xpi` file.

+2. Install an unsigned add-on

-If you want to install this addon permanently, go to [about:addons](//about:addons) and click on the small cog icon.
-Select `Install Add-on From File...` and choose `dist/firefox`.
+  Enable [unsigned add-ons](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox#w_what-are-my-options-if-i-want-to-use-an-unsigned-add-on-advanced-users).
+Then go to [about:addons](//about:addons), click on the small cog icon, select `Install Add-on From File…` and choose `dist/firefox`.

 ### Opera